-Mernda Adventist Community Church is an on-campus church that meets on Saturday (Sabbath) mornings.
-We meet at 10:30 am in the Acacia Room.
+Each campus has an on-campus church that meets on Saturday (Sabbath) mornings at 10 am in the Eco-Science Centre on the Taylors Hill campus and in the Acacia Room on the Mernda campus.
 The membership is made up of staff, student and community families and anyone is welcome to attend.
 The program includes singing, prayer, Bible study and sharing time.